Knowing how to pack books for moving will make moving day itself a much easier process

-Packing can be such complicated process.
-It’s filled with so many questions like, “How did I acquire so many things?” or “Why didn’t I clean out my fridge after I spilled those meatloaf leftovers eight months ago?”
-Luckily for you, we’re here with some advice and tricks to help you pack some of the trickiest items: books.
-(You’re on your own with the fridge, sorry.)
+Packing can be such a complicated process.
+It’s filled with so many questions: “How did I acquire so many things?”
+“Why didn’t I clean out my fridge after I spilled those meatloaf leftovers eight months ago?”
+“What is the best way to pack books for moving?”

 Tips for Packing Books

 You’d think packing books would be fairly straightforward.
 How hard can it be to stick a bunch of rectangular objects in a box, right?